 Counseling in Ballard

 Are you struggling with feeling happy and satisfied at work?
 Are you looking for extra support to thrive in your career and reach your full potential?
-I am a counseling psychologist with a private practice clinic in the Ballard neighborhood of Seattle.
+I am a counseling psychologist with a private counseling practice in the Ballard neighborhood of Seattle.
 I help individuals and couples in the Seattle area with a wide range of mental health concerns.
 Whether you are looking for help with your career satisfaction, relationship, anxiety, body image concerns, depression, trauma or another mental health concern, I look forward to hearing from you.
 You can schedule a free 15-minute phone consultation or contact me for more information.

 I created this blog to share information about living a healthy, happy, and fulfilling life.
 I am constantly learning new things and making mistakes along the way.
 This blog is my way of chronicling my discoveries, musing, and lessons learned as a person and a professional.
 I invite you to come along on my journey of self reflection, discovery, and thriving with challenges.
 I also hope to exchange wisdom and enlightenment from you, my readers.